six-two/dockerfiles/README.md

 # Dockerfiles

-Dockerfiles for my images hosted at GitHub Container Registry (ghcr.io).
+Dockerfiles for my manually build images hosted at GitHub Container Registry (ghcr.io).
+You can see all images (including the ones built by GitHub Actions for my other projects) on my [packages page](https://github.com/six-two?tab=packages).

 ## Usage